Table of Contents

 4. Fudgy Fossil Dig: Sweet Archaeology

-- The Activity: Create an edible "dig site."
-Layer a pan with chocolate "mud" (fudge or brownie batter).
-Before it sets completely, embed small plastic dinosaur toys, gummy worms, or even chocolate chips (representing bones/imprints).
-Once set, kids use small spoons or brushes to carefully "excavate" their "fossils."
+Layer a pan with brownie batter and embed small plastic toys or chocolate chips.
+Once set, kids use small spoons to carefully "excavate" their fossils.

 5. Plate Tectonics: Shifting Cookie Crusts

-- Transform Boundary: Slide them past each other horizontally.
+- Transform: Slide them past each other to represent fault lines.

 Weather Wonders: Meteorology in the Kitchen